Error: Audio is not two-channel stereo

 Why it happens

-• Mono recording — your screen recording captured audio from a single microphone, producing a 1-channel track instead of stereo
+Your screen recording captured audio from a single microphone, producing a 1-channel track instead of stereo.

-• Surround sound — the recording includes 5.1 or 7.1 surround audio channels, which Apple doesn't accept for preview videos
+The recording includes 5.1 or 7.1 surround audio channels, which Apple doesn’t accept for preview videos.

-• Missing audio track — the video has no audio stream at all, which App Store Connect treats as a spec violation
+The video has no audio stream at all, which App Store Connect treats as a spec violation.

 The manual fix